-Child abuse is devastating for the child and can also result in distress and anxiety for staff who become involved.
-We recognise that children who are at risk, suffer abuse or witness violence may be deeply affected by this.
+Child abuse is devastating for the child/ren and can also result in distress and anxiety for staff who become involved.
+We recognise that children who are at risk, suffer abuse/harm or witness violence may be deeply affected by this.
 This school may be the only stable, secure and predictable element in the lives of children at risk.
-Nevertheless, when at school their behaviour may be challenging and defiant or they may be withdrawn.
-The school will endeavour to support the pupil through:
+When at school their behaviour may be challenging and defiant or they may become withdrawn.
+Nevertheless the school will endeavour to support the pupil through:

-- Taking all suspicions and disclosures seriously. - Nominating a link person who will keep all parties informed and be the central point of contact.
-Where a member of staff is the subject of an allegation made by a pupil, separate link people will be nominated to avoid any conflict of interest. - Responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety. - Maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies. - Keeping records and notifying Social Services as soon as there is a recurrence of a concern. - Storing records securely. - Offering details of helplines, counselling or other avenues of external support - Cooperating fully with relevant statutory agencies. - Providing nurture and wellbeing support in accordance with our individual wellbeing strategy.
+- Recognising behaviour as a symptom of their wellbeing. - Taking all suspicions and disclosures seriously. - Nominating a link person who will keep all parties informed and be the central point of contact. - Where a member of staff is the subject of an allegation made by a pupil, separate link people will be nominated to avoid any conflict of interest. - Responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety. - Maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies. - Keeping records and notifying Social Services as soon as there is a recurrence of a concern. - Storing records securely. - Offering details of helplines, counselling or other avenues of external support - Cooperating fully with relevant statutory agencies.

+- Providing nurture and wellbeing support in accordance with their individual wellbeing needs. - Understanding the impact of adverse childhood experiences.